General Nhlanhla Mkhwanazi Files Interdict Against Businessman Calvin Mathibeli

 Mathibeli makes accusations against Mkhwanazi

-Mathibeli further posted a letter alleging that Mkhwanazi wanted him dead and was locked in a seven-year battle with him.
+Mathibeli further posted a letter alleging that Mkhwanazi wants him dead and was locked in a seven-year battle with him.
 He also accused Mkhwanazi of being a rogue police officer taking protection fees from taxi owners in the province.
 Mkhwanazi is demanding that Mathibeli retract his statements publicly on TV and radio platforms where the allegations were made within 24 hours.
 He also said that he would pursue damages; the matter will be heard on 24 February 2026.

 Read the tweet on X here: